Covariance of stochastic integrals with respect to fractional Brownian motion: Abstract

 \section{Abstract}

-An explicit expression is provided for the cross-covariance between certain stochastic integral processes with respect to fractional Brownian motion (fBm) with Hurst parameter $H>\nicefrac{1}{2}$, where the integrands are point functions of the fBm itself satisfying some mild conditions (which do not even imply continuity).
+We find an explicit expression for the cross-covariance between stochastic integral processes with respect to a $d$-dimensional fractional Brownian motion (fBm) $B_t$ with Hurst parameter $H\!>\!\nicefrac{1}{2}$, where the integrands are vector fields applied to $B_t$.
+It provides, for example, a direct alternative proof of Y. Hu and D. Nualart's result that the stochastic integral component in the fractional Bessel process decomposition is not itself a fractional Brownian motion.